Free Trial

 New GST Rate on Steel and Related Products

 The steel industry is the backbone of infrastructure and construction in India.
 With the introduction of the Goods and Services Tax (GST), the tax structure for steel has become much simpler and more uniform.
-In this blog, we’ll break down the steel GST rate, cover key product categories, HSN codes, and answer common questions — all in simple terms.
+In this blog, we’ll break down the steel hsn code and GST rate, cover key product categories, HSN codes, and answer common questions — all in simple terms.

 Book A Demo